igorklafke/TMDbDotNet/README.md

 TMDbDotNet
 ==========

-.NET wrapper for the The Movie Database API
+.NET wrapper for The Movie Database API